Nigerian Coconut Buns Recipe

 No-Blender Coconut Milk

-Otherwise, replace homemade coconut milk with organic coconut milk from the grocery store!
+Otherwise, replace coconut milk with organic coconut milk from the grocery store!

 Nigerian coconut buns recipe